 In the UK, we also took the strategic decision to reduce the size of our care homes business in the UK in 2017 and divested Bupa Home Healthcare in 2016.

 During this period Bupa has also significantly increased its footprint in dental care worldwide, including acquiring Oasis Dental Care and its portfolio of 380 practices in the UK and Ireland.

-Today, health insurance accounts for the major part of our business with 17.5m customers and contributes 73% of revenue.
-We operate clinics, dental centres and hospitals in some markets, with 15.8m customers.
-We care for around 22,000 residents in our aged care businesses in the UK, Australia, New Zealand and Spain.
+Today, health insurance accounts for the major part of our business with 18m customers and contributes 74% of revenue.
+We also operate clinics, dental centres and hospitals in some markets.
+We run aged care businesses in the UK, Australia, New Zealand and Spain.

 1 The Blue Cross and Blue Shield Association is a national federation of 36 independent, community-based and locally-operated Blue Cross and Blue Shield companies that collectively provide health care coverage for more than 107 million members.